Welcome to Josambro.com, the online portfolio of Joshua Samuel Brown, AKA Josambro, AKA me.

 But don’t take my word for it: Read what Bookish Asia has to say about Formosa Moon then go pre-order it at Amazon!

-Click here to learn more about my work as an Author or use the above menu.
+Click here to learn more about my Books or use the above menu.

 This is the section where you’ll find links to my work as a journalist.
 My specialty is creating deep dive content, spending weeks to months in one destination to create stories and articles that give a fuller picture of a place, its history, and its cast of characters.
 Though my current focus is Taiwan, I do occasionally take gigs throughout Asia, specifically in places where my Mandarin proficiency can be put to good use.